 Number Description 1.
-ADD A NEW NODE Template Citers CSR 1080V Andrea Citer Plass Anoba VIR Controller Anoba VIR Controller Anten ACOG Barraccode VICK Barraccode VICK Template menu.
+Template menu.
+Choose which node template to add to the topology Template menu.
+Choose which node template to add to the topology Template menu.
 Choose which node template to add to the topology 2.
 Chose the number of nodes of this type you want to add to the topology 3.
 Choose your preferred version from preloaded images list (if you have more than one image loaded for a single template).
 4. Type your preferred node name.
 If you are adding more than one, EVE will automatically append numbers to the nodes name.
 Example.
 We are adding 5 CSR nodes with the name R. On the topology they will appear as R1, R2, R3, R4, R5.
 Later using the Nodes window, you can edit the node names per your needs.
 Refer to section 8.1.2 or edit the node individually, refer to section 9.1.2.
 5. Node icons can be changed from the default per your preference, simply choose the preferred icon from the dropdown list.
+Node icons can be changed from the default per your preference, simply choose the preferred icon from the dropdown list.
 Node icons can be changed later per your needs.
 Refer to section 8.1.2 6.
 The UUID number is assigned automatically after a node is created.
 You may also set it manually in case you are using a license that is tied to a particular UUID.

 7. CPU limit per node.
 This option is already set (checked/unchecked) per EVE recommendations.
 Refer to section 7.4.2 8.
 Each node template has a pre-set CPU value that aligns with vendor requirements.
 This value can be changed per your needs.
 9. Each node template has a pre-set RAM value that aligns with vendor requirements.
 This value is displayed in MB and may be changed per your needs.
-10. Ethernets The number of ethernets interfaces. ▲ NOTE for IOL nodes: Ethernet interfaces for IOL nodes are placed into groups of 4.
+Ethernets The number of ethernets interfaces. ▲ NOTE for IOL nodes: Ethernet interfaces for IOL nodes are placed into groups of 4.
 A value of 1 for Ethernet means your node will have 4 interfaces.
-The serial interface option is available for IOL nodes only and follows the same grouping structure as ethernet interfaces.
-A value of 1 for Serial means your node will have 4 serial Ethernet portgroups (4 int each) Serial portgroups (4 int each) Interfaces.
+10. The serial interface option is available for IOL nodes only and follows the same grouping structure as ethernet interfaces.
+A value of 1 for Serial means your node will have 4 serial Ethernet portgroups (4 int each) Serial portgroups (4 int each) interfaces.
 Custom MAC address for Qemu nodes only.
 You can define your own MAC address for first interface: 11.
-First Eth MAC Address aa:bb:cc:00:de:ad 12.
-QEMU Version EVE will pre-set the best recommended QEMU version for each node template.
+First Eth MAC Address aa:bb:cc:00:de:ad QEMU Version EVE will pre-set the best recommended QEMU version 12. for each node template.
 This value can be changed per your needs.
-13. Qemu architecture is pre-set per image vendor recommendations.
+QEMU Arch Qemu architecture is pre-set per image vendor 13. recommendations.
 This value can be changed per your needs